Schwan's Company: Company history

 In 2010, Schwan's teamed up with the TV series Top Chef and served dishes that were made famous by chefs that were featured on the Bravo television series.

-In February 2019, the company announced it had completed the sale of 80% of the privately-held company's stock to CJ CheilJedang of South Korea, effectively ending the Schwan family's control of the company.
-Schwan's will operate as a subsidiary of CJ, but the family will continue to control 100% of the operations of the Schwan's Home Delivery Service.
+In February 2019, the company announced it had completed the sale of 80% of the privately held company's stock to CJ CheilJedang of South Korea, effectively ending the Schwan family's control of the company.
+Most of Schwan's continued to exist as a subsidiary of CJ, but the Schwan family retained 100% of the ownership of Schwan's Home Delivery Service.

 In March 2022, Schwan's Home Delivery announced that it was rebranding as Yelloh, a reference to the color of its trucks.

-Red Baron Squadron

-The Red Baron Squadron was established in 1979 as a promotion for Red Baron Pizza.
-The squadron flew five vintage Stearman biplanes modified with 450 hp engines.
-A separate 38-foot support vehicle followed with spare parts and engines.
-They attended air shows throughout the country and flew formation aerobatics.
-Their base of operations and air museum was at the Southwest Minnesota Regional Airport in Marshall, Minnesota.
-In 2007, after 28 years of flying, the company announced the retirement of the squadron.
+As of October 2023, Yelloh has been operated by Cygnus Home Service, LLC, which is independently owned by members of the Schwan family.
+On September 23, 2024, Yelloh announced that the company would cease operations on November 8, 2024, citing "insurmountable business challenges".